Afterword

 Yet, our digital recommendation algorithms miss this rich, physical data completely, and most media recommendations remain locked in their respective medium silos.
 Your music taste doesn't talk to your favorite films, and neither talks to your bookshelf.
 Afterword was born from a specific challenge: How can we use frontier AI to extract this physical identity-signaling and map it into a cross-media digital profile?

-Afterword is a proof-of-concept application that bridges the physical and digital creative worlds.
-By allowing a user to snap a photo of their physical bookshelf, the application uses multimodal vision capabilities to extract the titles, analyze the underlying thematic "DNA" of the collection, and dynamically map those tastes to surface highly targeted recommendations across books, films, music, and podcasts.
+It is a proof-of-concept application that bridges the physical and digital creative worlds.
+By allowing a user to snap a photo of their physical bookshelf, the application uses multimodal vision capabilities to extract the titles, analyze the underlying thematic "DNA" of the collection, and dynamically map those tastes to surface targeted recommendations across books, films, music, and podcasts.

 However, building for this audience introduces a fascinating product tension: the intersection of analog curation and digital privacy.
 Individuals who meticulously maintain physical libraries are often highly protective of their data and naturally wary of scanning their personal spaces into an AI system.
 Afterword was designed not just to map cross-media tastes, but to solve for this exact trust deficit, proving that frontier AI can interact with personal data securely, transparently, and respectfully.